Toshiki Kaifu: Early life and education

 Kaifu was born on 2 January 1931, in Nagoya City, the eldest of six brothers.
 His family's business Nakamura Photo Studio was established by his grandfather in the Meiji era, and was situated next to the Matsuzakaya flagship department store.

 Kaifu took the exam to the Aichi Prefectural Asahigaoka Senior High School, and while of the eleven students who took the test from the same school, nine were accepted and two, including Kaifu, were not.
 As part of the student labor mobilization during the war, he was placed in a Mitsui Heavy Industry factory where he assembled airplane engine parts day and night.
-In 1945, he was accepted in the Youth Airman Academy of the Imperial Japanese Army, but the war ended before his planned enrolment in October.
+In 1945, he was accepted in the Youth Airman Academy of the Imperial Japanese Army, but the war ended before his planned enrollment in October.
 He was then educated at Chuo University and Waseda University.

 Political career

 A member of the Liberal Democratic Party (LDP), Kaifu ran successfully for the 1960 Japanese general election and took office as the youngest member of the National Diet.
 He served for sixteen terms, totaling 48 years.

-Kaifu was education minister before rising to lead the party after the resignations of Noboru Takeshita and Sōsuke Uno.
+Kaifu served as education minister before rising to lead the party after the resignations of Noboru Takeshita and Sōsuke Uno.
 Facing Yoshiro Hayashi and Shintaro Ishihara, Kaifu was elected on the platform of clean leadership.
 He became the 76th Prime Minister of Japan in August 1989.